projen/projen/docs/api/API.md

 [github.PullRequestTemplate](#projen-github-pullrequesttemplate)|Template for GitHub pull requests.
 [github.Stale](#projen-github-stale)|Warns and then closes issues and PRs that have had no activity for a specified amount of time.
 [github.TaskWorkflow](#projen-github-taskworkflow)|A GitHub workflow for common build tasks within a project.
+[github.WorkflowActions](#projen-github-workflowactions)|A set of utility functions for creating GitHub actions in workflows.
+[github.WorkflowJobs](#projen-github-workflowjobs)|A set of utility functions for creating jobs in GitHub Workflows.
 [gitlab.CiConfiguration](#projen-gitlab-ciconfiguration)|CI for GitLab.
 [gitlab.GitlabConfiguration](#projen-gitlab-gitlabconfiguration)|A GitLab CI for the main `.gitlab-ci.yml` file.
 [gitlab.NestedConfiguration](#projen-gitlab-nestedconfiguration)|A GitLab CI for templates that are created and included in the `.gitlab-ci.yml` file.